richardjoo/HTMLCOIN/FAQ/README.md

   * Why peers get banned?
     - Sharing what your wallet interprets as old or incorrect data or a prefork source.
 Happens often, especially when syncing.

+  * Guys how long does it take for coin to show up on core wallet?
+    - 8 hours staking or after 501 confirmations

 ## POS
   * What is PoS and How does it work?
     - HTMLCOIN uses PoS3.0